-The goal of the Charleston Southern University Athletic Training Program (ATP) is to provide an educational setting that promotes excellence in the field of athletic training within a Christian environment.
+The goal of the CSU Athletic Training Program is to provide an educational setting that promotes excellence in the field of athletic training within a Christian environment.
 In doing so, the CSU ATP prepares students to become well-rounded, clinically sound, entry-level certified athletic trainers.
-Based on the life preparation concepts of CSU, the ATP will emphasize values and ethics, communication, leadership, service, and wellness as they relate to the field of athletic training.